schoen/unicast-extensions/rfcs/draft-gilmore-taht-240-v4uniext.md

 # History

+The Internet Protocol's addressing model started off simple and has evolved over 40 years.
+This Internet-Draft briefly summarizes that evolution, and proposes that as the IP approaches the end of its design life, significant benefits to the Internet community can ensue from simplifying a few of the vestigial choices made during that evolution.

+The Internet Protocol (IP version 4, IPv4) was designed from scratch as a replacement for the ARPAnet protocols.
+Rather than enforcing uniformity, it followed the "Catenet Model" of a concatenated network of diversely implemented underlying networks, connected by simple and relatively memoryless gateways. @IEN48 By the year 1981, IPv4 had landed as a simple and well-edited specification. @!RFC791

-In 1981, the Internet Protocol (IP version 4, IPv4) landed as a replacement for the ARPAnet protocols.
-The designers improved on ARPAnet's 16-bit address space with IPv4's 32-bit address space.
-The 32-bit address space was clearly chosen as a compromise; its inability to address all the nodes that would likely want to use it was known from the start, but resource limitations in early routers discouraged the use of longer addresses.  @!RFC760
+The designers improved on
+ARPAnet's 16-bit address space with IPv4's 32-bit address space.
+The 32-bit address space was clearly chosen as a compromise; its inability to address all the nodes that would likely want to use it was known from the start, but resource limitations in early routers discouraged the use of longer addresses.  @!RFC760  FIXME, we still don't have a good ref for this assertion.

 The initial IP design designated almost 7/8ths of the possible addresses as Unicast addresses.
-These addresses identified individual nodes and routers, and could be used as source and destination addresses of packets designed to be forwarded with full global reachability, and/or for packets on local area networks. @!RFC791; @!RFC796 The term "unicast" only came into use when multicast was invented for the Internet protocol in 1985.
-Initially ALL the existing non-reserved IP addresses were, by default, unicast addresses.  @!RFC966
+These addresses identified individual nodes and routers, and could be used as source and destination addresses of packets designed to be forwarded with full global reachability, and/or for packets on local area networks. @!RFC791; @!RFC796  (The term "unicast" only came into use when multicast was invented for the Internet protocol in 1985.
+Initially ALL the existing non-reserved IP addresses were, by default, unicast addresses.  @!RFC966)

-1/8th of the 32 bit address space was left as "reserved for future use", and a few other 256ths were reserved for simple protocol functions or for future use.  @!RFC791(#3.2) @!RFC796
+1/8th of the 32-bit address space was left as "reserved for future use", and a few other 256ths were reserved for simple protocol functions or for future use.  @!RFC791(#3.2) @!RFC796

 By 1984, subnets were made part of the IP protocol.  @!RFC917, @!RFC922

-Initially, subnets were only used "locally"; the global Internet routing infrastructure still only knew how to route to Class A, B, and C networks; local equipment in each such network would route locally to any local subnets.
+Initially, subnets were only used "locally".
+The global Internet routing infrastructure still only knew how to route to Class A, B, and C networks.
+Local equipment in each such network could route locally to any local subnets, such as multiple Ethernets on a university campus.

 Also in 1984, broadcast addresses were added to IPv4. @!RFC919,
 @!RFC922 This required reserving one IPv4 address within each and